The Last Casino

-The Last Casino (also known by its French title, La Mise Finale) is a 2004 French-language Canadian drama film about a card counting scheme.
+The Last Casino (also known by its French title, La Mise Finale) is a 2004 English-French-Cantonese-language Canadian drama film about a card counting scheme.
 The film was produced by Greg Dummett, Lorraine Richard and Madeleine Henri, directed by Pierre Gill and written by Steven Westren.
 The Last Casino stars Charles Martin Smith as Barnes, Katharine Isabelle as Elyse, Kris Lemche as Scott, Julian Richings as Orr and Albert Chung as George.

 The Last Casino draws heavily from the story of the MIT Blackjack Team.
 The MIT Blackjack Team was a group of students from Massachusetts Institute of Technology who were trained by Bill Kaplan.
 Kaplan delayed his entrance to Harvard University because he believed he could create a mathematics model that would assist him in being successful at blackjack.
 In 1977, Kaplan turned $1000 into $35000 within a nine-month period.

 Summary

 Mathematics professor Doug Barnes plays the game of blackjack at casinos using a tactic known as card counting.
 Wilson, a casino security manager, captures Barnes' face and effectively blacklists him from the casino.
 Barnes' usurer, Orr, meets with Barnes to discuss how he will get his money back after Barnes is banned from the casino.
 Barnes suggests the idea of creating a team of card counters from the students at the university where Barnes teaches.
 Orr snips off one of Barnes' fingertips, explaining that this will assist Barnes in remembering him, and tells him that he will consider his proposal.

 After searching around the university, Barnes recruits three students: George, who has memorized pi 70 units past the decimal; Scott, who aces a complex memorization test; and Elyse, a waitress who successfully memorizes a complicated order Barnes makes for a pizza in a short period of time.
 After convincing them that his plan has little risk, Barnes proceeds to teach the students to count cards.
 Barnes brings the students to Orr, and tells them that he is their investor.
 Orr agrees to give money and tells Barnes that they are partners and he will get 75% of Barnes' 50% share.

 Prior to the group going to their first casino, Barnes gives them different identities.
 At the first casino, George becomes overwhelmed by the game and Elyse jumps in to help.
 After their first night, they make $6,000.
 One night at the casino, Elyse is approached by a man who claims he chases gamblers.
 Elyse asks him if he noticed any pros at the casino that night and he points out Scott, saying that it is obvious that he is a card counter.